-Promoting initiative from the partner country's side is the most important and difficult in any technical cooperation.
+Promoting initiative from the partner country is the most important and difficult part in any technical cooperation.
 As is often heard, "His/her attitude and behavior have changed after participating in the training in Japan," the training in Japan can effectively result in the enhancement of motivation and initiative on the part of the participants.

-In the first place, it is very difficult to impart a Japanese behavior pattern such as "teaching others by showing a good example" or "placing importance on actual working sites" to people in partner countries at their own working spaces.
-Rather, participants from partner countries often appreciate such values through first-hand experiences of being in a Japanese organization and society.
-It is also true that people tend to act on something when they themselves have come to realize certainly rather than when being told to do something by someone else.
-In this regard, Group and Region-Focused Training Programs is a program wherein participants themselves are expected to come up with solutions to the issues of their society and organization instead of being prescribed solutions by the Japanese side, thereby drawing out initiative from the partner countries' side through a proper follow-up after the training.
+In the first place, it is very difficult to impart Japanese behavior patterns such as "teaching others by showing a good example" or "placing importance on actual working sites" to people in partner countries.
+Rather, participants from partner countries often appreciate such values through first-hand experience of the Japanese organization and society.
+It is also true that people tend take action when they themselves have come to realize the need rather than when being told to do something by others.
+In this regard, the Group and Region-Focused Training Programs is a program wherein participants themselves are expected to come up with solutions to the issues of their society and organization instead of being prescribed solutions by the Japanese side, thereby drawing out initiative from the partner countries' side through a proper follow-up after the training.

 A training program in Japan gives participants from partner countries a situation different from their daily routine.
-This aspect of training, when conducted during the formulation stage or implementation stage of a project, will help draw out a sense of ownership of a JICA program/project on the part of the partner countries and help enhance the impact and sustainability of the programs/projects.
+When conducted during the formulation stage or implementation stage of a project.
+This aspect of the Training Program will help draw out a sense of ownership on the part of the partner country and will help enhance the impact and sustainability of the programs/project.

-Strength 2: Facilitation of organizational & institutional changes
+Strength 2: Facilitation of Organizational & Institutional Changes

 As the review of technical assistance is going on globally, much attention is being paid to the importance of organizational and system aspects.
-Operations of an organization and systems of society are closely linked with the mechanism peculiar to each country or society.
-Therefore, it is essentially desirable that such be improved by the ideas and actions of the people of the country or society.
+Operations of an organization and systems of the society are closely linked with the mechanism peculiar to each country or society.
+Therefore, it is essentially desirable that they are improved by the ideas and actions of the people of the country or society.
 Consequently, technical cooperation with regard to such field needs to take a different approach from cooperation in other areas of knowledge such as natural science, various skills, economic theory, etc. which is universal and transferable.

-Group and Region-Focused Training Programs appropriately supports an organization/system.
-To uncover the genuine root of their issues, and to be convinced of the necessity for improvement, it is most effective for participants from partner countries to have firsthand experience in an actual work setting in Japan.
+The framework of Group and Region-Focused Training Programs is suited to appropriately support these challenges of organizations/systems.
+To uncover the genuine root of their issues, and to be convinced of the necessity for improvement, it is most effective for participants from partner countries to have firsthand experience in work sites in Japan.
 Furthermore, they may come up with a solution to problems better suited to their situation by applying Japan's experiences.
-The outcome brought about through such a process will be very good in the light of effectiveness and the will of execution.
-Currently, the support for organizational and system aspects are mainly conducted through the proposals and the advice of experts and consultants dispatched from Japan.
-In JICA's efforts to strengthen involvement in "capacity development" on an organizational and social level, there is still much room to further utilize these strengths from this type of training in Japan.
+The outcome brought about through such a process will excel in effectiveness and will of execution.
+Currently, support for organizational and system issues are mainly conducted through the proposals and the advice of experts and consultants dispatched from Japan.
+In JICA's efforts to strengthen involvement in "capacity development" on organizational and social levels, there is still much room to further utilize these advantages of the trainings in Japan.

-While there is much difference between a situation in Japan and that of a partner country, there are often cases wherein Japan's experiences cannot be applied as they are.
+While there is much difference between the situation in Japan and that of a partner country, there are often cases wherein Japan's experiences cannot be applied as they are.
 Therefore, as part of the reform in training programs, efforts are being made to improve the "commercial value" of Japan's experiences, which will further help promote recognition and creativity in partner countries.
 These efforts include systematizing the method of introducing Japan's experiences, the development of core text materials, conversion from one-way lectures and observational tours to case studies, and such.